Aetheric logo

 Operating instructions

-With "--keyboard", the program is interactive.
+With a keyboard, the program is interactive.
 At startup, the program will print

 N, W, S, O, OR CR: